-The combination of two heavy rail and two light rail lines and four[†] lanes of South Santa Fe Drive creates a major barrier between the station and the neighborhoods to the east.
-Similarly, the river and the park create a major barrier between the study area and the neighborhoods to the west.
+The combination of two heavy rail and two light rail lines and four+ lanes of South Santa Fe Drive creates a major barrier between the station and the neighborhoods to the east.

 The adjacency of the station to South Platte River, nature center, park, and trail makes the station unique in the region and provides a unique opportunity for any future development at the station and in the larger study area.